fecarneiro/nodejs-clean-architecture-api/readme.md

 ### Permission denied
 Check if the user has the appropriate role (admin or user) for the operation you are trying to perform.

-### Corrupted database
-If the SQLite database becomes corrupted, you can delete the `database.db` file and restart the server to create a new database.

 ## **📄 License**
 This project is licensed under the MIT license.